darkjazz/network-workshop/README.md

 ## Application start

 A [link to a zipped folder with the material](https://github.com/darkjazz/network-workshop.git) is provided at the beginning of the workshop.
+Instructions and key links of the workshop can be found [here](http://tehis.net/rewire/).
 The sessions are divided into big blocks that can be found as ``.scd`` files.
 Each ``.scd`` is self-explanatory with instructions included.

 ## Dependencies